ajaust/vsc-documentation-transformation/docs/handwritten_rst/references.rst

 #.
 If you write normal text containing a web address  https://www.vscentrum.be/ or a mail address alex@example.be no markup is needed.
 It is parsed automatically.

 #.
-Seperate link and target definition link in this `link definition`_ also leading to the VSC homepage.
+Seperate link and target definition link.
+This `link definition`_ also leading to the VSC homepage, but in the text we only have a placeholder.
+The actual target is specified somewhere else.

    #.
-Link in text
+Link in text using the placeholder that ends with ``_``

       ::